iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/grantAccess.md

 It is not technically possible to set an unlimited number of accesses, but you can set `numberOfAccess` to `10000` for example.

-::: info Important Notes: If you try to process the protected data more times than specified in `numberOfAccess`, you will encounter a **"no dataset orders"** error.
+::: info Important Notes: If you attempt to process the protected data more times than specified in `numberOfAccess`, you will encounter a **"no dataset orders"** error.